bassem-elsodany/som-guided-vector-search/README.md

 10. [Where I Stand Now: The Experimental Success](#where-i-stand-now-the-experimental-success)
 11. [Your Turn: What's Your Vision?](#your-turn-whats-your-vision)

+**Detailed Analysis**: For comprehensive query-by-query insights and performance breakdowns, see the [Search Comparison Report](search_comparison_report.md).

 ---

 ## The Journey Begins: From Theory to Reality

-Imagine you're standing at the edge of a vast library with over 11,000 technical documents.
+Imagine you're standing at the edge of a vast library with over a milion technical documents.
 Your task?
 Find the most relevant information for a user's query in milliseconds.
-Traditional search methods work, but they're like searching through every book in the library—one by one.
+Traditional search methods work, but they're like searching through every book in the library one by one.
 What if we could organize this library into intelligent sections that understand the relationships between documents?

 This is exactly what I set out to explore: **enhancing RAG systems with unsupervised machine learning**.

-**📚 Dataset**: This experimental work uses my [MuleSoft Technical Articles Dataset](https://huggingface.co/datasets/BassemE/mulesoft-technical-articles) - a comprehensive collection of 11,412 technical documents that I created by crawling and chunking MuleSoft's documentation using my custom tools, featuring detailed articles on API development, integration patterns, security, and best practices.
+**📚 Dataset**: This experimental work uses my [MuleSoft Technical Articles Dataset](https://huggingface.co/datasets/BassemE/mulesoft-technical-articles) , a comprehensive collection of 11,412 technical documents that I created by crawling and chunking MuleSoft's documentation using my custom tools, featuring detailed articles on API development, integration patterns, security, and best practices.

-**🧠 Pre-trained SOM Model**: The trained Self-Organizing Map model used in this experiment is available at [BassemE/som_model](https://huggingface.co/BassemE/som_model) - ready for use if you want to experiment with SOM-enhanced RAG applications.
+**🧠 Pre-trained SOM Model**: The trained Self-Organizing Map model used in this experiment is available at [BassemE/som_model](https://huggingface.co/BassemE/som_model) , ready for use if you want to experiment with SOM-enhanced RAG applications.

 ![SOM Visualization](plots/som_visualization.png)